katte-ashwini/Hello-World/README.md

 Learning

 Hello there
-I am try to learn how to use GitHub.
+I am trying to learn how to use GitHub.